The definitive guide on Azure Automation Account to help you and your team get the most out of Azure AD.

 To create specific Azure resources, follow the steps listing each action you must take to complete the exercise.

-- As of this writing, features related to Azure Automation are available only in the Azure Management Portal.
+- As of this writing, features related to Azure Automation are available in the Azure Portal.

 - Boxed elements with labels such as “Note” or “See Also” provide additional information.